Pivot / Airlines / 2000s-2025

 - Boarding, route density, quick turns, and no-frills operations supported the price story.

-- A distinctive service policy can become more valuable than advertising because customers repeat it for you.
+- A specific service policy can beat advertising because customers repeat it for you.

 - Changing a signature promise requires more than revenue logic; it requires a new trust explanation.